-There’s plenty of places to stay in Killorglin, for those of you that fancy making the town your base for a few nights.
+There’s plenty of Ring of Kerry accommodation Killorglin for those of you that fancy making the town your base for a few nights.

 Note: if you book a hotel through one of the links below we’ll make a tiny commission that helps us keep this site going.
 You won’t pay extra, but we really do appreciate it.

 But, of course, there’s always the classic way to stay and Killorglin is the perfect size and location for a guesthouse or B&B experience.

 From the lush foliage and warm welcome of the Grove Lodge Guesthouse to the gorgeous mountain and river views of the luxurious River’s Edge B&B, there’s a fine choice of homely places to stay during your time in Killorglin.

 Killorglin isn’t short of quality hotels either and there are some class places here to rest your head before you set out exploring the next day.

 If you fancy a post-adventure pint or if you just want a quick meal before hitting the nest after a long day exploring, you’re in luck.

 While Killorglin is small, it packs a punch pub-wise.
 Below, you’ll find our favourite places to eat and drink.